firebase/firebase-tools/README.md

 firebase-tools
 ============

-These are the Firebase Command Line Tools for administering your account and interacting with Firebase Hosting.
+These are the Firebase Command Line Tools.
+They can be used to administer your Firebase account and to use [Firebase Hosting](https://www.firebase.com/hosting.html), our static asset hosting product.

+For a quick start guide, see https://www.firebase.com/docs/hosting.html

 ## Installation
 To install, first you'll need to [sign up](https://www.firebase.com/signup/) for